openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

 Force flushing the response outputs.
+This operation has no effect in HTTP 1.0 buffering output mode.
+See `HTTP 1.0 support`.

 ngx.exit
 --------